apache/trafficserver/doc/reference/api/TSLifecycleHookAdd.en.rst

 based on the Traffic Server process, not on any specific transaction or session.
 These will typically be called only once during the execution of the Traffic Server process and therefore should be added in :func:`TSPluginInit` (which could itself be considered a lifecyle hook).
 Unlike other hooks, lifecycle hooks may not have a well defined ordering and use of them should not assume that one of the hooks is always called before another unless specifically mentioned.

-These were introduced to solve process initialization ordering issues (TS-1487).
-Different API calls required different modules of Traffic Server to be initialized and all of them had to be called from :func:`TSPluginInit`.
-The solution was to move :func:`TSPluginInit` as early as possible in the process initialization and provide hooks for API calls that needed to be invoked later.

 `TS_LIFECYCLE_PORTS_INITIALIZED_HOOK`
    Called after the :ts:cv:`proxy server port <proxy.config.http.server_ports>` data structures have been initialized but before connections are accepted on those ports.
 The sockets corresponding to the ports may or may not be open